SumitDesai-21/DSA/README.md

 4. **Queue**
     - Queue using Array
     - Queue using Linked List
+5. **Infix-Postfix*
+   - infix to postfix using arrays
+   - postfix expression evaluation

 ## How to use this repository?
 1. Clone the repository using the following command: